tthorntone/AdNauseam-Wiki/My answer to web store reviews where appropriate.md

 µBlock will block according to whatever filter lists are selected.
 If it blocks too much, remove the filter lists you do not want.
 If it doesn't block enough, add the filter lists you want.
 Most filter lists are maintained by 3rd parties, so if one filter list blocks something which you believe should not be blocked, bring the issue to the maintainer(s).

 I did try specifically [instapaper.com](https://instapaper.com), and it appears it was working just fine.
-Whatever is not working should be brought as an issue.
+Whatever _specific_ is not working should be brought as an issue.

 I personally use [more than the default filter lists](https://github.com/gorhill/uBlock/wiki/Filter-lists:-gorhill), and I barely have to whitelist any site, so I am rather skeptical at the claims of _"constantly having to whitelist"_.